OpenKore/openkore/openkore/trunk/README.txt

 *** INCOMPATIBLE CHANGES ***:
-- You need to download the latest responses.txt (in the config pack) to use the new 'exp' chat command.
+- You need to download the latest responses.txt (in the config pack) to use the new 'exp' and 'version' chat commands.

 Bug fixes:
 - Fixed a crash when unequipping items (bug #16)